 - history of gout

 Some agents are linked to reduced absorption or serum levels of vitamin B-12.
-Use with caution if you take any of the following:
+You may need vitamin B-12 supplements if you take any of the following:

 - angiotensin converting enzyme inhibitors

 - bile acid sequestrates